pydefi/chained-accounts/README.md

 # Chained Accounts

 ![Continuous Integration](https://github.com/tellor-io/pytelliot/actions/workflows/py39.yml/badge.svg)

 A thin framework to help applications and users manage multiple ethereum accounts on multiple chains.

 *Motivation*

 Blockchain applications are becoming more cross-chain and multi-chain, therefore having a need to manage multiple user accounts on different chains.
 Users need an easy way to configure an application to use their private keys, including specifying which EVM chains they can be used on.
-Applications also need an easy eay to access user private keys while providing a way to handle accounts securely, rather than storing them in plain text.
+Applications also need easy access to user private keys while providing a way to handle them securely, rather than storing them in plain text.

 *Overview*